Turn the Radio Off

-Turn the Radio Off is the second full-length album by ska punk band Reel Big Fish.
+Turn the Radio Off is the second album by ska punk band Reel Big Fish.
 It was released in the U.S. in 1996 on Mojo Records.

 The single "Sell Out" both received extensive radio airplay and had mainstream success during 1997.
 "Sell Out" also appeared on the soundtrack to the video games FIFA 2000, Aggressive Inline, and Disney's Extreme Skate Adventure.
 KROQ air personality Jed the Fish appears on the album cover held at gunpoint by frontman Aaron Barrett's then-girlfriend.
 The album has been certified gold by the Recording Industry Association of America.

 Reel Big Fish later released a song titled "Turn the Radio Off" on their album We're Not Happy 'Til You're Not Happy, named after this album.

 A limited press of the album was released on Vinyl on 13 May 2014.
 The rerelease was exclusive to Enjoy The Ride Records, with copies also being available through Hot Topic.